Folr/SDK-API-Documentation/sdk-api.md

 yCQ_jbj5xxcyBrz8z5xEcbyRTWUNxV3rAqrdGHSHw9ao
 ```

-*(Please note these tokens above are examples only, to retrieve your application's tokens, please log into the web dashboard at [Folr Business Dashboard](https://folr.com/business)).*
+*(Please note these tokens above are examples only, to retrieve your application's tokens, please log into the web dashboard at [Folr Dashboard](https://folr.com/)).*

-Each application can contain one or more application users, representing users whose locations are tracked.
+Each application then consists of one or more application **users**, representing each user whose locations are tracked via the API.

 Adding application users can either be done inside the web dashboard, or via the API.

 ##API Methods